ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-08-08-clip-vqgan.md

 1. <a id="weissenborn2019video">Weissenborn, D., Täckström, O. and Uszkoreit, J.</a>, 2019.
 Scaling autoregressive video models. arXiv preprint arXiv:1906.02634.
 1. <a id="vaswani2017attention">Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł. and Polosukhin, I.</a>, 2017.
 Attention is all you need.
 In Advances in neural information processing systems (pp. 5998-6008).

+#### Changelog

+* 08-09-2021: Update title from "Taming transformers" to "The Illustrated" as suggested by a friend.

 ## Footnotes

 [^1]: You might see VQGAN-CLIP being written as CLIP-VQGAN, CLIP+VQGAN, or VQGAN+CLIP.
 The order doesn't matter and the dash symbol isn't an operation.
 They're all the same thing.